ctgovea/blog/content/blog/friendly-guide-to-deploying-ios-testflight/index.md

 ## Conclusion

 Automating the building and delivery of an iOS application can be a daunting task. fastlane helps us abstract a lot but it is easy to have things fall through the cracks with all the different tools involved.
-Hope this guide was helpful to distill the steps that are required and to see how they all fit together..
+Hope this guide was helpful to distill the steps that are required and to see how they all fit together.